Eliminating Bias in Hiring: Best Practices for Inclusive Recruitment

 2. Establish Diverse Interview Panels

 Research shows that diverse interview panels make better hiring decisions.
 Ensure your panels include members from different backgrounds, departments, and seniority levels.
-This provides multiple perspectives and helps candidates feel more comfortable during the process.
+This diversity provides multiple perspectives and helps candidates feel more comfortable during the process.

 3. Use Skills-Based Assessments